How to Find Your Work History (For Free)

 First, you'll want to write clear, concise descriptions of each role you've held.
 Focus on highlighting your responsibilities, achievements, and skills gained.
 Quantifying your experience can help demonstrate the scope and impact of your work.

-Employment history achievements example:
+Employment history bullet examples:

 • Increased sales by 30% over 2 years through implementing a new lead generation strategy.